The Boards Support Section facilitates an effective board and public process for the state's fish and wildlife regulatory system.

 Analysis of results and challenges: A goal of Boards Support Section is to continue to improve the channels of communication by the public to the boards.
 This has been achieved to some degree by improvements in an on-line comment system that has seen rapid growth in usage in the last few years.
 With each meeting cycle, the number of public comments is dependent on the status of the resources and its value to users, and the more contentious issues that occur with certain subjects.

-The Board of Game received 1,315 total comments for the FY2018 regulatory meetings and work session, with a comment to proposal ratio of 7.9 The number of comments submitted in FY2018 nearly doubled compared to the previous two fiscal years.
+The Board of Game received 515 total comments for the FY2019 regulatory meetings and work session, with a comment to proposal ratio of 3.4.
+The number of comments dropped significantly from FY2018.
 During FY2018, the Board of Game’s meeting cycle included regulatory changes to statewide provisions.
-Some of the proposals considered during that meeting concerned some unusual topics such as possession of feral cats, removing domestic sheep and goats from the category of animals allowed to be owned in Alaska, and falconry regulations.
-These topics generated a significant number of comments from the public.
-The prior statewide regulatory provisions meeting in FY2016 had some of the same topics plus a proposal to modify the boundary for taking wolves near Denali National Park.
-The public comments for that meeting was close to half the number received for FY2018.
+Some of the proposals considered during that meeting concerned some important topics that generated a large number of comments from the public.
+The board cycle for the Southcentral and Southeast Region has not repeated in order to make a comparison of the same meeting topics.

 |A2: Core Service - Provide and support an environment for board members to make effective decisions.|